16 Herbs Every Breastfeeding Mom Should Know About

 #16 Chamomile Externally

-• The German Commission E. approves chamomile for the use of skin inflammation and bacterial skin diseases.
+The German Commission E. approves chamomile for the treatment of skin inflammation and bacterial skin diseases.
 Chamomile Matricaria oil has demonstrated activity against Candida albicans at the concentration of .7%.¹ {think thrush!}

-• Chamomile is also safe to drink as tea as well to help soothe your nerves and help reduce bloating that may occur for you and your baby.
-Keep in mind, if you or your baby's father has an allergy to Chamomile you'll want to avoid this botanical.
+Chamomile is also safe to drink as tea to help soothe your nerves and reduce bloating that may occur for you and your baby.
+Keep in mind, if you or your baby's father has an allergy to Chamomile, you'll want to avoid this botanical.

 Additional tips to reduce cracked nipples